An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: Background

 \subsection{Feed ranking model}

 The existing Feed ranking model uses post impressions as training samples.
-The labels are derived from the possible actions.
+The labels correspond to the possible actions (e.g. long-dwell, like, comment, share, etc.).
 Impressions that do not have a click are retained randomly with 0.1 probability.
 The model is initially trained on three weeks of Feed data, and then incrementally trained on a daily basis.
-The ranking model uses a large number of features that can be divided into \begin{itemize} \item Numeric features: these are dominated by post interaction counts and affinity counts.
-The latter refers to the number of times a member interacted with another member, an object type, or other dimension. \item Content embeddings: text embeddings externally computed with a text embedding model and statically served to the model \cite{srinivasa2025linkedin}. \item ID embeddings: high cardinality embeddings learned as part of the model training, for example, for Feed actors. \item Categorical features: examples are post type, device type, or retrieval source. \end{itemize}

-The model is implemented in Tensorflow and uses two separate neural network towers.
-The first tower is for passive tasks such as click, skip, and long-dwell.
-The second tower predicts active actions such as like, comment, and share.
-Each tower uses a DCNv2 module, followed by multiple fully-connected dense-gating layers \cite{borisyuk2024lirank}, and a multi-task output.

-The model is trained using a binary cross-entropy loss.
-A weight of 10 is applied to negative samples based on the previously mentioned down-sampling.
-Models are evaluated offline using AUC.

-Online, the ranking model is scored on CPU in a Java stack.
-One of the key online metrics is \emph{time spent}.
+The ranking model uses a large number of features that can be divided into numeric features, content embeddings, ID embeddings, and categorical features.
+The model is implemented in Tensorflow and uses DCNv2 with multi-task output layers (see \cite{borisyuk2024lirank} for full details).